 As can be seen from Figure 7, the median circularity of the precursor is found to be consistently higher, in the range of 0.7 ± 0.03 .
 The median circularity of the catalyst is found to be lower than that of respective precursors in case of all the batches.
 These observations are in line with visual observations of the particles (from Figure 5) and from our experience as well we note that the precursor particles consistently display a more spherical morphology as compared to catalyst particles at a preliminary level, these results show the possibility of developing circularity distributions as a useful quality parameter to characterize sphericity of catalyst particles produced.
-Our observations are also in line with Taniike et al., in 2013, who reported decrease in circularity in catalyst as compared to

-Figure 7.
-Median circularity of precursor and catalyst.
+Our observations are also in line with Taniike et al., in 2013, who reported decrease in circularity in catalyst as compared to precursor [40].
+The decrease in morphology during the transfer of particles from the precursor to the catalyst may be due to the aggregation conditions (i.e. higher reaction rate, shear inside the reactor and shear during the transfer of the catalyst from one vessel to another vessel) in the catalyst synthesis process.
+Further studies are planned to verify these observations.